yumpkin/Captain-Mich/README.md

 The idea started from being a small task of mine, to become a project that is in progress to become more interactive, offers smarter solutions, and hopefully later to become an educational game like an open-world sandbox where players play the charcter of the pirate and start robbing the islands in a procedurally-generated 3D world with virtually infinite terrain, and may discover and extract raw materials(maximization constraints), craft tools and items(minimization constraints), and build structures or earthworks (fun tolerant constraints).

 **Warning**
-Many things to be fixed clearly.
+Clearly, there are some important things waiting to be fixed.
 ---

 ## Understanding the story